AliErre/thesis/README.md

 devtools::install_github("AliErre/thesis@alice/wfda")
 ```

-### In case you've been given access as a contributor: set up Rcpp
+### In case you have access to the package files: set up Rcpp
 Since the `wfda` package uses Rcpp extensively, you need to ensure you have Rcpp installed and a compatible compiler set up.
 Here's how to prepare:

 - **Install Rtools**: